Michigan Sales Tax

-Michigan sales tax law is similar to most other states, but it has a few exceptions, specifically related to which tangible goods can be taxed and how sales tax nexus is established.
+Michigan sales tax law is similar to most other states in the United States, but it has a few exceptions, specifically related to which tangible goods can be taxed and how sales tax nexus is established.
 In the following guide, we will discuss to whom Michigan’s sales tax rates apply, when a merchant is required to collect the tax, and what exceptions may apply for certain types of goods and services.

-Unlike many other states, Michigan does not have any local sales taxes.
+Unlike many other states, Michigan does not have county or local sales taxes.
 As a result, every citizen of the state pays the same 6% sales tax for goods purchased in the state.

-For those that operate their business solely in Michigan, determining whether you should collect sales tax is relatively simple.
-If the goods you sell are subject to sales tax, you will need to collect it from your customers.
-For those who do not operate solely in Michigan, however, you will first need to determine if you have sales tax nexus.
+For those that operate their small business solely in Michigan, determining whether you should collect sales tax is relatively simple.
+If the goods you sell are subject to sales tax, you will need to collect them from your customers.
+However, for those who do not operate solely in Michigan, you will first need to determine if you have state sales tax nexus.

 The State of Michigan considers you to have sales tax nexus in the state if you meet any of the following:

 - Physical location or office in the state for more than one day

 - Have “ownership or beneficial interest in a flow-through entity” that also has nexus in the state.

 - Have goods stored in a warehouse in the state

 Michigan’s sales tax nexus laws were updated on October 1, 2015 and were expanded to clarify what constitutes nexus, with some relation to online sales.
 The new rules make it so essentially anyone who has a physical presence or makes sales in Michigan physically will be required to collect sales tax.
 In addition, those attempting to “establish and maintain a market in this state for the seller’s sales of tangible personal property to purchases in this state” will be subject to sales tax collection.